unChaz/sci-fi-5e/srd/classes/monk.md

 #### Ki-Empowered Strikes

-Starting at 6th level, your unarmed strikes count as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
+Starting at 6th level, your unarmed strikes count as tek for the purpose of overcoming resistance and immunity to nontek attacks and damage.

 #### Evasion